overcommitted/ParcelKit/README.md

 ToDo
 ----
-* Add support for the NSData data type
+* Add support for the NSData attribute type
-* Add support for the NSOrderedSet data type
+* Add support for the NSOrderedSet attribute type

 Requirements
 ------------
+* iOS 6.1 or higher
-ParcelKit requires a minimum of iOS 6.1 and Dropbox Sync SDK 2.0.0-b3.
+* Dropbox Sync SDK 2.0.0-b3 or higher
-For running the included logic tests, ParcelKit requires the Xcode 5 Developer Preview.
+* Xcode 4.6 or higher for building the framework
+* Xcode 5 Developer Preview 3 or higher for running the included logic tests

 License
 -------